 Mackenzie encouraged Western to pursue further consultation on partnerships with local First Nations communities regarding their forest licenses.
 After our engagement, in January 2022, Western announced an agreement with the Nanwakolas Council on a joint venture approach to forestland development using an Integrated Resource Management Plan.
-As long-term shareholders of employment opportunities to First Nations and local communities, and have a positive impact on climate through sustainable forest management.
+As long-term shareholders of Western, we believe that equitable land agreements and management plans benefit shareholders, provide economic employment opportunities to First Nations and local communities, and have a positive impact on climate through sustainable forest management.